supermanzer/NuxtDRFMDN/README.md

 ## Outcome

 Ultimately I would like to build a user interface that any community library would envy.
 The Nuxt.js SPA is intended to be an interface for end-users.
 I will be sticking to using the auto-generated Django admin site as the interface intended for Library staff.
 Although I may try to spruce it up a bit with some Vue.

+## Motivation

+The MDN tutorial broadened my understanding of application development in Django beyond what I had gathered through other sources.
+After working through it, I finally felt confident enough in my understanding of the framework to use it professionally.
+I have a ridiculous amount of fun developing with the Django framework and I'm always looking for ways to enhance my skillset.